lsqc/informatik-2024-25/ipv50/IPv50.md

 # IPv50 – A theoretical 50-Bit IP addressing system

-**IPv50** is a fictional network addressing model using **50-bit** IP addresses.
+**IPv50** (or _IPv550_; not quite sure what to call it lol) is a fictional network addressing model using **50-bit** IP addresses.
 It was created to demonstrate and explain the structure of existing IPv4 and IPv6 adressing and how it could theoretically be extended.

 ---